 Biofutures Queensland, a dedicated unit in the Queensland Government that works across government, industry and the research sectors to drive development, investment and R&D in Queensland's industrial biotech and bioproducts sector.

 To help maximise the potential for new biofutures research collaboration and investment opportunities in Queensland, the government has produced a bioindustrial R&D contacts and capability guide for Queensland universities.
 The guide aims to showcase our state's capabilities to national and international biofutures proponents.

 Read more and access the full list from the Advance Queensland website ( 551 KB).

-The Queensland biofuel mandate is a step towards growing our biofuels and wider industrial biotech and bioproducts industry.
-It will provide certainty so the industry can invest, innovate and create jobs as part of a cleaner, greener future for Queensland.
+The Queensland biofuel mandates are a step towards growing our biofuels and wider industrial biotech and bioproducts industry.
+The mandates will provide certainty so the industry can invest, innovate and create jobs as part of a cleaner, greener future for Queensland.
 A flourishing biofuels industry will also create the foundation for a new high value biomanufacturing industry.

 Follow the department on social media to stay up to date on the latest industrial biotech and bioproducts industry news, events and resources.